How Leading Shippers Respond to Late Package Deliveries

 These are all adjustments your company can make on your end.
 However, if your customers frequently receive packages late or not at all, the problem may actually lie with your shipping partner.
 Not all partners are created equal, so it’s important to find one that meets your timelines.

-As a Preferred Partner of the U.S. Postal Service, OSM Worldwide proudly delivers 98% of all domestic packages in just one to five business days, leading to more satisfied customers, fewer complaints, and a lower total cost of shipping.
+As a partner of the U.S. Postal Service, OSM Worldwide proudly delivers 98% of all domestic packages in just one to five business days, leading to more satisfied customers, fewer complaints, and a lower total cost of shipping.
 To find out how the OSM Premium Network could help you reduce package delays, learn more about our best-in-class fulfillment services, or contact us today.